Playbook.

 Is the future…arthouse cinema?

-Discover how La Haine and My Neighbour Totoro were the gateway films to a love of independent films.
+Discover how La Haine and My Neighbour Totoro were the gateway films to a love of independent cinema.

 We talk to two people about how they developed their taste.